wagtail/wagtail/docs/getting_started/tutorial.md

 {% endfor %}
 ```

-When you start writing more customized Wagtail code, you'll find a whole set of QuerySet
+When you start writing more customised Wagtail code, you'll find a whole set of QuerySet
 modifiers to help you navigate the hierarchy.

 ```python